fsspencer/dockerize-magento/README.md

 If you are using a Magento 1 project

 ``
-$ docker exec -ti magento bash
+$ docker exec --user www-data -ti magento bash
 ``

 If you are using a Magento 2 project

 ``
-$ docker exec -ti magento2 bash
+$ docker exec --user www-data -ti magento2 bash
 ``

 This will locate you on the `/var/www/html` directory, which is your root dir with permissions for www-data:www-data.